How to Parse JSON in Python - Easy Steps

 print(is_student)

-Debugging JSON parsing issues
+Debugging JSON Parsing Issues

 Use the pdb module to set breakpoints and debug your parsing code.